How do applicants apply for scholarships?

 What is the difference between grants and loans?

 Grants are gift aid and do not have to be repaid.
 Loans must be repaid.

 How will I receive the financial aid funds that are awarded?

 Before each term begins, the scholarships and grants are applied to your student account.
 If you have applied for and completed necessary loan processing, those funds will be applied each term to your student account when received from the lender.

 What should I do if I have a special financial circumstance (such as the loss of a job) since I filed my FAFSA and CSS Profile™?

 Contact your financial aid advisor to discuss any special or unusual circumstances.

 Are on-campus jobs available, and how do I get paid for working?

-Yes, there are many on-campus jobs available as part of Work Study (Student Employment).
+Yes, there are many on-campus jobs available as part of work study (Student Employment).
 You will be paid every two weeks for the hours you work.
-Your work program financial aid will not be applied to your student account.
+Your work study earnings are not applied to your student account.